-US to lift travel ban on 8 southern African countries
+US to lift omicron-linked travel ban on southern Africa

-WASHINGTON (AP) — The U.S. will lift travel restrictions to eight southern African countries on New Year’s Eve, the White House announced Friday.
+WASHINGTON (AP) — The U.S. will lift travel restrictions on eight southern African countries that it imposed to try to blunt the spread of the COVID omicron variant, the White House announced Friday.

-The restrictions, imposed last month, were meant to blunt the spread of the COVID omicron variant.
+The variant, which was first detected by scientists in South Africa, has since spread around the world.
+The World Health Organization and leaders in southern Africa criticized the travel ban as ineffective and unfairly damaging to local economies.

 The Nov.
-29 ban barred nearly all non-U.S. citizens who had recently been in South Africa, Botswana, Zimbabwe, Namibia, Lesotho, Eswatini, Mozambique and Malawi.
+29 ban barred nearly all non-U.S. citizens who had recently been in South Africa, Botswana, Eswatini, Namibia, Lesotho, Malawi, Mozambique and Zimbabwe.
+The restrictions will be lifted on New Year’s Eve.

 White House spokesman Kevin Munoz said on Twitter that the decision was recommended by the Centers for Disease Control and Prevention.
 Munoz said the temporary travel bans bought scientists necessary time to study the new virus variant and conclude that the current vaccinations are effective in blunting its impact.